 What is a perfect hard-boiled egg?
 It’s an egg that can be easily peeled, the whites are firm, the yolks are creamy and not gray.
 Follow a few simple steps and you’ll have the perfect hard-boiled egg every time.

 I was a little surprised the other day!
 I had a couple girlfriends over for lunch and they helped me make the egg salad for our sandwiches.
 One of my friends commented on how perfect my hard-boiled eggs were.
 The other friend said that it’s a crap shoot every time she makes hard-boiled eggs.
 Sometimes the yolks aren’t done or they’re gray, sometimes they crack while they’re cooking or they’re impossible to peel.
 She said she gave up making hard boiled eggs except for Easter.
-What surprised me, was that I thought everyone knew how to make a perfect hard-boiled egg.

 Of course they wanted to know what my secret was.
 I really didn’t know what to say, I’ve been making them the same way for so long that I don’t even think about it.
 As I gave it some serious thought I was able to come up with some tricks that they could use.

 - Use large eggs – I’ve tried using other sizes, in a pinch, but the results aren’t always good.